jyutzler/Bridge-Systems/system.md

 There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.

-Bids mean the same things they meant without the intervening bid.
-New suits are forcing and jump raises are invitational.
-Still, it is sometimes necessary to pick a bid that would normally have been a second choice without the overcall:
+It is sometimes necessary to pick a bid that would normally have been a second choice without the overcall:

 1♦ — (Pass) — 1♠ — (2♣)

 2♠ with ♠J43 ♥A875 ♦AQJ4 ♣J3 (rebid 1NT if RHO has passed)

+### New Suits
+In a competitive sequence, new suits are non-forcing but constructive (generally showing about 10-12 points).

+Jump shifts are strong and forcing.
 ### Cue Bids
 Cuebidding right-hand opponent’s suit shows a limit raise or better: